 The continued efforts to control the virus have restricted the movements of people during the Chinese New Year or Spring Festival.
 Hence, this year’s celebration has not been as usual where most migrant workers spend their holidays in their home provinces.
 Local governments have discouraged inter-city or provincial travels and international travels are highly regulated, if not temporarily unavailable.
 Further, since safety presented itself as the top priority or concern for Chinese tourists, short-distance travel became the top travel arrangement, post-COVID-19.

 Suburbs and neighboring towns outside metropolitan areas have seen their fair share of 2021 Spring Festival travelers.
 Younger populations are also becoming important contributors to the travel industry.
-Knowing this, businesses in the travel sectors may incorporate travel destinations and/or packages suitable for the younger generation (born after the year 20000).
+Knowing this, businesses in the travel sectors may incorporate travel destinations and/or packages suitable for the younger generation.

 The great outdoors

 Among the few places that are still open to travelers from all over the world is The Maldives.
 As long as you have a valid passport and a negative COVID-19 PCR test result taken in the last 72 hours, you can bask yourself in warm weathers and clean, blue waters.
 Quarantine restrictions have made a lot of us prisoners in our own homes.
 So, imagine having saved enough money due to the prolonged home stay and being able to go to one of the top tourist destinations in the world.